mrsonne/hubit/docs/examples.md

 ## Full examples in the repository
-In the examples all calculation are, for simplicity, carried out directly in the hubit component, but the component could just as well wrap a C library, request data from a web server or use an installed Python package.
+In the examples all calculation are, for simplicity, carried out directly in the `Hubit` component, but the component could just as well wrap a C library, request data from a web server or use an installed Python package.
 The examples are summarized below.

-* `examples/car`.
-This examples encompass the two car models shown above.
+* [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car).
+This example encompass the two car models shown above.
 The example also illustrates the use of model-level caching and component-level caching.
-* `examples/wall`.
+* [`examples/wall`](https://github.com/mrsonne/hubit/tree/master/examples/wall).
 This example illustrates heat flow calculations and cost calculations for a wall with two segments.
 Each wall segment has multiple wall layers that consist of different materials.
 The example demonstrates model rendering (`run_render.py`), simple queries (`run_queries.py`) with model level caching, reusing previously calculated results `run_precompute.py`, setting results manually (`run_set_results.py`) and input parameter sweeps (`run_sweep.py`).
 Most of the wall examples run with or without multi-processing.

-To run, for example, the car example clone the repository and execute from the project root
+To run, for example, the car example clone the repository and execute the command below from the project root

 ```sh
 python -m examples.car.run